lala-data/cmustudent-repository/mentalhealth_part3.md

 As mention in my previous parts, my audience for this project is the general public as the mental health importance is applicable for all.
 I want people to understand that mental illness is not a taboo.
 It is quite common for someone to be mentally ill at any point in time.
 Instead of silently struggling it is better to seek help and get out of it.
 I chose a persona named "Adam" who represents a person with Mental Illness.
 I want to tell the viewers individual suffering from mental illness is not alone.

 While there are many ways to tackle mental illness like Medication and Psychotherapy my focus is more towards natural ways of overcoming mental illness.
 I would like people to eat healthily, perform physical activity, have enough sleep and rest, Practice Yoga/Meditation and maintain social connections.
-More than curing Mental Illness can help in keeping the individual on a sound mental health
+More than curing Mental Illness can help in keeping the individual on a sound mental health.

 ## Summary of work